ironbee/ironbee/predicate/frontend.md

       )
     )

 You may have noticed a feature of Predicate in use above, the automatic conversion of Lua types.
-Numbers and Lua strings were automatically converted to Predicate strings when used as parameters to functions.
+Numbers and Lua strings were automatically converted when used as parameters to functions.
 This conversion includes proper escaping:

     = P.List("An 'important' example")() --> (list 'An \'important\' example')